 Great ideas die on the vine every day from lack of execution.
 (Lack of execution is the same way great strategies die, too.)

-If you want to learn the art and science of execution, here is a handful of books that have served me well:
+If you are a project manager that wants to learn the art and science of execution, here is a handful of books that have served me well:

 1. Agile Management for Software Engineering

 Agile Management for Software Engineering, by David Anderson, turns the Theory of Constraints into pragmatic insights for driving projects, making progress where it counts, and producing great results.

 The book provides a great lens for thinking in terms of business value and how to flow value throughout the project cycle.

 Agile Project Management with Kanban, by Eric Brechner, is the ultimate guide for doing Kanban.

 Rather than get bogged down in theory, it’s a fast-paced, action guide to transitioning from Scrum to Kanban, while carrying the good forward.
 Eric helps you navigate the tough choices and adapt Kanban to your environment, whether it’s a small team, or a large org.